jdelic/anton/README.md

 # Anton, the LaterPay IRC bot

-Anton is an fork of [Holly](https://bitbucket.org/chrisporter/holly/).
+Anton is a fork of [Holly](https://bitbucket.org/chrisporter/holly/).

 Anton currently runs on `anton.laterpay.net`, which is hosted on `irc.laterpay.net`.